AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-03-eleventy-the-good-the-bad-and-the-possum.md

 ### 5. It Has an Excellent Image Plugin

-With my Jekyll blog, I was [optimizing images by hand](/blog/improve-page-load-speed-in-jekyll-using-the-webp-image-format/) with a Python script generated low-quality placeholders and WebP variants for every single image in a directory.
+With my Jekyll blog, I was [optimizing images by hand](/blog/improve-page-load-speed-in-jekyll-using-the-webp-image-format/) with a Python script that generated low-quality placeholders and WebP variants for every single image in a directory.
 This worked surprisingly well, and it even allowed me to support animated WebP GIFs without slowing down my page load speed.
 It also kept my build times low since I was generating images statically.

 Unfortunately, all of this came at a price: It was immensely tedious work that often held me back from writing posts because I dreaded the thought of having to optimize images by hand.
 What I wanted was for image optimization to be a core part of the framework I was using, not something I threw together with scripts and duct tape.